softwareconstruction240/autograder/docs/CONTRIBUTING.md

   team members see how you're doing

 #### Writing Good Commit Messages
-- Start with a present-tense verb that describes what the commit does:
+- Start with an imperative statement that describes what the commit does:
     - `add late submission validation`
     - `fix grade calculation bug`
     - `update setup instructions`